Geyiro/geyiro/README.md

 - 📫 How to reach me: enagaki.22@gmail.com

 - 💓 Hobbies : I am a member of an independent group dedicated to rescuing and adopting dogs, called [Patita Solidaria](https://www.instagram.com/patita_solidarias/)
-I also enjoy drawing from time to time, both traditional and digital media [at this account](https://www.instagram.com/ffpryk/)
+I also draw from time to time, both traditional and digital media and post at [this account](https://www.instagram.com/ffpryk/)

 <!--